 It helped us much to get familiar with Tenerife real estate.
 Of course, we started looking around in our vicinity first.

 Of course, we used much time without Puerto Cruz agent appointments to relax on the rooftop of our Hotel Valle Mar.
 There, we often took a lunch break and/or a dip in the heated hotel roof pool.
 It felt like such a private swimming pool.

 Needless to say, we were chatting often about our prospects of residential property, which we wanted to buy.

 The Valle Mar Hotel, which had been a good choice for our holiday in Tenerife, has a glass screen protecting against winds on its rooftop.
 It's area with different sections for bar and pool is much bigger than shown by the roof top photo.

-We were taken with Tenerife's ideal climate right away.
-It made discovering the oldest resort Puerto de la Cruz and the rest of the island a pleasant endeavor.
+Right away, we were more than happy with Tenerife's ideal climate.
+It made discovering the oldest resort Puerto de la Cruz and much of the rest of the island a most pleasant endeavor.

 Our holiday in Tenerife was in 1997, around Easter time.
 Blue skies and gentle temperatures were blessing us during the short while, when we were there.
 An occasional afternoon shower broke off the monotony of the Tenerife sun which had its own capricious ways of coming back quickly.